Building Equality Policy: Buyers

 • Every 12 months during the life of the project and at practical completion:

-• Progress against Organisation Wide Gender Equality Action Plan
+• Progress on the Organisation Wide Gender Equality Action Plan

 • Every 6 months during the life of the project and at practical completion: